The Beautiful Mind

 Here are a few tips for parents facing their child’s first concussion – or concerned about what to do in the event of a future injury:

-- Any player with a suspected concussion should be examined immediately by a licensed healthcare provider, who will decide when the child is able to resume playing.
+• Any player with a suspected concussion should be examined immediately by a licensed healthcare provider, who will decide when the child can resume playing.
 He or she can also help you decide what type of follow-up testing and evaluation may be needed.

-- After a concussion, 24-48 hours of rest is recommended, following by a gradual increase in activity.
+• After a concussion, 24-48 hours of rest is recommended, followed by a gradual increase in activity.

-- Anyone recovering from a concussion should avoid strenuous activity – and avoid activities that may exacerbate symptoms.
+• Anyone recovering from a concussion should avoid strenuous activity – and avoid activities that may exacerbate symptoms.
 Steer clear of video games, texting and television as much as possible.
 These activities can enhance the dizziness and nausea that often accompany a mild concussion, and can impede healing.
-As always, your child’s healthcare provider can guide you on deciding how much rest he or she needs.
+As always, your child’s healthcare provider can guide you in deciding how much rest he or she needs.

 Fortunately, many patients fully recover from mild concussions and suffer no long-term effects, especially after following the proper protocol and seeking the right kind of treatment.
 Most young athletes will recover from a concussion in less than four weeks; most adults, in less than two.
 If symptoms persist beyond this time frame, it may indicate a condition called “post-concussion syndrome,” and your child may benefit from additional treatment.